fmager/real-time/m0_introduction/s0_intro_to_computing.md

 [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) is likely the scripting language you are most familiar with.
-Very popular due to its apparent ease-of-use.
-Quite slow in its raw form.
+Python is very popular due to its apparent ease-of-use, but it is quite slow in its raw form.
-The main advantage of vanilla python is the ability to glue together a number of libraries
+The main advantage of vanilla Python is the ability to glue together a number of libraries
 written in other languages.
 In time, improvements have been made, such as putting type hints
-into your code SUCH AS, which helps catch errors and gives more informative function definitions.
+into your code which helps catch errors and gives more informative function definitions.

 In general, if other people reading your code must read the high-quality comments, that you definitely remembered to write... right?, then you are laying the foundation of a